Additional menu

 Retainer Fees

 Retainer fees are paid upfront, like a down payment, in exchange for future services.
-They’re used to set up your relationship and can be refunded if it turns out less work is required.
+They’re used to set up your relationship, and a portion may be refundable if it turns out less work is required than initially anticipated.

 Under this model, payments are typically on a monthly, quarterly, or annual basis and can include investment management or financial planning services.